InnerSourceCommons/InnerSourcePatterns/not-invented-here.md

 ## Title

-Not Invented Here
+Overcoming the Not invented Here Mindset

 ## Problem

+"Not Invented Here" mindset exists and has the following impact: Duplicative development, Cost, Redundancy, Missed opportunities for knowledge transfer, Slower time to market/bottlenecks, Quality impact (potential to miss out on leveraging superior technology), excessive ownership culture, lowered morale that can lead to talent retention issue.

+Notes:
+Is the cost of adoption / integration of code from outside a reason for "Not Invented Here" rather than a peer issue? from Daniel to everyone: adoption/integration/understanding from Tom to everyone: Is there the concept of defined anti-patterns within ISC? from Tom  to everyone: It might be better to define it from the other side from Tim Yao to everyone: Very true, Tom.
+Anti-patterns can be effective.
+We don't have any in the ISC yet, though. from Daniel to everyone:

+Following items should move into sub-patterns:
 High quality solutions are being rejected due to the "Not Invented Here" mindset.
 Engineers and their managers are choosing to rewrite the same functionality even though an alternative exists.
-Impact: Duplicative development, Cost, Redundancy, Missed opportunities for knowledge transfer, Slower time to market, Quality impact (potential to miss out on leveraging superior technology).
+Notes: Not invented here can inject itself into many situations.
+It's a mindset.

 Team or community is resistant to accept contributions from external contributors.
 Note: Split this based on use case: org-wide dysfunction vs team-level

-Companies with software developers :) We suppose that this may also be a more common problem among deeply silo-ed engineering teams and/or in companies with more mature/entrenched engineering cultures.
+## Patlet
+Concise 1-2 sentance description of the problem and solution.
+Readers may quickly review dozens of these patlets to discover and browse the larger library of patterns.
+From http://wiki.c2.com/?PatLet

+## Story (Optional)
+Team agrees that one or more stories could be helpful here, to illustrate the problem.

+Company x has a software system available.
+A User Group realized that a common problem needed to be solved connected to that system.
+If there were failures during connecting time, need to retry.
+A library was created.
+Maintainers of the system looked at the library and rewrote it instead of leveraging the library that was written by another team.
+They assessed the library to be sub-par.
+The user group who wrote the library believes that it was not a quality issue that caused them to rewrite it, but that they rewrote it because they wanted to do it their way.

 ## Context
 *Where does the problem exist? what are the pre-conditions?*
 * Traditional development teams lack experience and knowledge of community engagement.
-* Company has silos.
+* Company has deeply silo-ed engineering teams
 * Excess of ownership culture.
 * Little to no history using open source.
+* Company has mature/entrenched engineering cultures.

-There is focus on intra-team cohesion and collaboration as opposed to cross-team collaboration You can't predict where the next contrib is coming from (might be a force?)
+* There is focus on intra-team cohesion and collaboration as opposed to cross-team collaboration
+* You can't predict where the next contrib is coming from (might be a force?)
-Historical culture of silos, lack of cross-domain collaboration Acknowledge that no matter what you do, some won't read contrib files Acknowledge that no matter what you do, conflicting business goals/measures may result in dis-incentive to engage Individuals fear being made replaceable
+* Historical culture of silos, lack of cross-domain collaboration Acknowledge that no matter what you do, some won't read contrib files Acknowledge that no matter what you do, conflicting business goals/measures may result in dis-incentive to engage Individuals fear being made replaceable
 Your contribution extends the usability of my widget, but I'm not allocated to support it/I fear change - fear of increased support load
-Fear of increased support load in genera
+Fear of increased support load in general
+Companies with software developers :) We suppose that this may also be a more common problem among deeply silo-ed engineering teams and/or in companies with more mature/entrenched engineering cultures.

 ## Forces
 *What makes the problem difficult?
 What are the trade-offs?
 These are constraints that can be changed at a cost.*